ellinj2/Past_Projects/University_Course_Orginization/README.txt

 DESCRIPTION OF YOUR CREATIVE STATISTIC:
 Returns how many courses (broken into each day (e.g. if Course1.getday() == "MR", that counts as 2 courses)) in each department occur in each room sorted by most frequent.

-MISC.
-COMMENTS TO GRADER:
-Optional, please be concise!